 DIY Paper Flower Valentine's Day Wreath With Cricut

-Decorate for Valentine's Day (or even early Spring!) with this crafty and lovely DIY paper flower hoop wreath!
-You can easily cut out all of the flower pieces with a Cricut, and they're so fun to assemble.
-Let's make it!
+Decorate for Valentine’s Day (or even early Spring!) with this crafty and lovely DIY Cricut paper flower hoop wreath!
+You can easily cut out all of the flower pieces from cardstock with a Cricut machine, and they’re so fun to assemble.
+Let’s make it with this step-by-step tutorial!

 Now it's time for more Spring paper DIY ideas from my blogging friends.
 Click on on the links below to go to the posts!